mixonic/rfcs/text/0000-module-unification-namespaces.md

 Ember addons can use the module unification filesystem layout (i.e. an addon with a `src/` directory) in place of the legacy `app/` or `addon/` folders.
-The `src/` folder encapsulates a module unification namespace, and Ember applications can access components, helpers, and services from that namespace.
+The `src/` folder encapsulates a module unification "package", and Ember applications can access components, helpers, and services from that package.
-Usually this takes the form of an invocation of the style `my-namespace::my-thing`.
+Accessing a component from a package requires the `{{use}}` helper.

 ## Motivation